kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 </svg>
 ```

-And I put that file in `client/src/assets`:
+Put that file in `client/src/assets`:

 ```
 - client